Kenya-Rae/sequence-square-game/README.md

 ## Bugs
 - When hovering over the squares within the grid, squares would move.
 I found that this could be caused due to the child elements not being "fixed" within the parent div.
 I used box-sizing: border-box to resolve my issue for now.
 - Cannot set properties of null (setting 'innerText') - showScore (script.js:31:46), newGame (script.js:19:3), HTMLButtonElement.onclick ((index):18:55).
 It seemed I had a typo when getting my element within the showTurns function.
 - Undefined data result when checking current game in dev tools.
+Checked data attributes and changed them.
+- Sequence started immediately on page load, due to sequence function being called at the very start.
+- Sequence didn't increase, it used all 9 buttons within one sequence, calling them one after another.
+However, It wouldn't increment.
+This was because I hadnt called the sequnence and combined it with "++".
+- New game would be called everytime, even when user was successful in copying sequence.
+I had mixed up a lot of the game logic.
+I had to restructer and go through the copy and remove some called functions.
+- EmailJS function work when email has been sent.
+Though the test email is not sending over.
+Could this be due to the undeployment of the site?

 ## Deployments
 This project was deployed to GitHub Pages using the steps below;